-A person experiencing a manic episode may have elevated self-esteem, little need for sleep, increased rate of speech (talking fast), experience flight of ideas or be easily distracted.
+An individual experiencing a manic episode may experience elevated self-esteem, have little need for sleep, have increased rate of speech (talking fast), experience flight of ideas or be easily distracted.
 They also typically have increased energy and interest in goals or activities though they may have difficulty finishing them.
-They may also engage in risky or reckless behavior, such as risky sexual behavior, excessive spending, or making impulsive decisions.
-During a hypomanic episode, a person may experience similar symptoms but they do not experience psychotic symptoms; it is still noticeable to others but does not cause major functional impairment.
-Many people who experience hypomania associated with bipolar II experience the feeling of increased energy and decreased need for sleep, but typically do not require hospitalization.
+They may also engage in risky or reckless behavior, such as risky sexual behavior, spending excessive amounts of money, or making impulsive decisions.
+During a hypomanic episode, a person may experience similar symptoms but they do not experience psychotic symptoms, it is still noticeable to others but does not cause major functional impairment.
+Many individuals who experience hypomania associated with bipolar II experience the feeling of increased energy and decreased need for sleep, but typically do not require hospitalization.

 Treatment of bipolar I disorder is highly individualized and based on the types and severity of symptoms a person may be experiencing.
 Mood stabilizers and atypical antipsychotics are typically the core treatment.
-Behavioral and cognitive behavioral therapy may also be helpful.
+Behavioral and Cognitive Behavioral Therapy (CBT) may also be helpful.